eclipsesource/tabris-plugin-firebase/doc/analytics.md

 ##### `analyticsCollectionEnabled` : _boolean_

 * Enables analytics data collection for this app.
 To make use of firebase analytics data collection _has to be enabled_ by the developer.
 The enablement persists across sessions.

-##### `screenName` : _string_

-* Sets the current screen name, which specifies the current visual context in your app.
-This helps identify the areas in your app where users spend their time and how they interact with your app.

 ##### `userId` : _string_